 PESTS Bugs beetles treatment spray insecticides.

-PINK This one popularly called campala very big early maturing sweet but with short shelf life so marketers tends to avoid it.
+This one popularly called campala very big early-maturing sweet but with short shelf life so marketers tend to avoid it.

 The price of one pick up last season at the market was 80 thousand Naira The last harvest I recorded was 2.
-5 trucks per acre which is about 6 trucks per hectare.
+5 trucks per acre which are about 6 trucks per hectare.

 The markets in the south are LAGOS Oshodi Arena market in the army barracks.
 Mile 12 and Ketu markets along Ikorodu road.